graft-community/docs/Alpha-Test-Framework.md

 The more descriptive, the better.

 To submit your logs, please ZIP them up into one file and name it your Telegram / Discord handle.
 Maximum file size is 1 GB.

 Be sure to collect both Graftnoded logs and Supernode logs into one ZIP file.

 ex:

-> yidakee.zip
+> yidakee_test_5.zip

 please fill out this Google forms and upload your ZIP file.